Ian Callum , Director of Design , Jaguar

-The principles of scale and proportion ensure that objects placed in a space look like they belong to each other.
+The interior deisgn principles of scale and proportion ensure that objects placed in a space look like they belong to each other.
 Be it the size, dimension, shape or color of the objects, a harmony should be established between them and a proportion has to be maintained.
 For example, a high ceiling environment implies that high rise furniture should be preferred over low rise furniture like ottomans.
 Also, under stuffed pillows would make a big sofa look empty and under accessorized, thus disrupting the harmony and proportion that is supposed to exist.

 Scale & Proportion